 - Zilker Park Summer Musicals — Pack a picnic and a blanket, and enjoy a free musical under the stars every summer at this family-oriented arts event.

-- UT Performing Arts Center
+- Texas Performing Arts

 - Art School at AMOA — Choose from a variety of classes geared toward four year olds through adults, and taught on the beautiful grounds of the Austin Museum of Art (AMOA) Laguna Gloria location.